ABOUT THE SOUTH AFRICAN HISTORIC MOTORCYCLE GROUP

-The Historic Motorcycle Group or more commonly known as HMG initially formed during 2002 and is located in South Africa.
-The aim of the group of six people was to lay down some guidelines how the group would be run.
+The Historic Motorcycle Group or more commonly known as HMG initially formed during 2002.
+The aim of the group of 6 people was to lay down some guidelines how the group would be run.

 First our mission statement was and still is as follows: